BioContainers/edu/docs/conda_integration.rst

 Defining a Conda package
 -------------------------

-The preferred way to build a conda package is to write a `conda recipe <https://conda.pydata.org>`_ and submit this it the BioConda communitiy.
+The preferred way to build a conda package is to write a `conda recipe <https://conda.pydata.org>`_ and submit this it the BioConda community.
 As soon as your PR is merged and continues integration testing was successful, we will build you automatically a container and publish it at `quay.io/biocontainers <https://quay.io/organization/biocontainers>`_ and `BioContainers Registry <http://biocontainers.pro/#/registry>`__.

 The BioConda specification `Contribution Guide <https://bioconda.github.io/contributing.html>`_ define how to create a recipe.
-In summary, a BioConda recipe should contain the following parts ():
+In summary, a BioConda recipe should contain the following parts:

 - Source URL is stable (details)
 - md5 or sha256 hash included for source download (details)